 Sometimes insurers can choose to cancel your policy before its renewal date.
 This is classed as a mid-term cancellation and can cause issues when it comes to obtaining future insurance policies.
 There can be a variety of reasons that lead to an insurer cancelling home insurance, with some having more serious consequences than others.
 A simple change in circumstances, such as planning renovation works at the property that will not be acceptable to your current insurer can lead to a decision such as this being taken.
 However, as long as you find an insurer who will be able to cover the renovations this shouldn’t have far-reaching consequences.
 Having a policy cancelled mid-term for a reason such as non-disclosure of material facts can severely impact your ability to obtain future insurance and is something that will have to be disclosed in all future applications.

 What to do if your renewal is declined?

 Home insurance renewals can be declined by existing insurers for a number of reasons.
 Often, it is because your circumstances have changed in some way and the risk is no longer acceptable to the insurer.
 This could be because you have started running a business from home or that they simply don’t cover your postcode area anymore.
-If you have had a home insurance renewal denied, companies like CoverBuilder will likely be able to offer you a competitive quote, since non-standard and specialist risks are our speciality.
-Equally, if your renewal has been declined due to a change in circumstances including a criminal convictions or bankruptcy, we are still able to offer a competitive quote.
+If you have had a home insurance renewal denied, companies like CoverBuilder will likely be able to offer you a competitive quote, since non-standard and specialist risks are our preferred customers.
+Equally, if your renewal has been declined due to a change in circumstances including a criminal conviction or bankruptcy, we are still able to offer a competitive quote.

 How to get home insurance with poor credit